 Add text to pictures with different fonts, sizes and colors using PicMonkey's text tool.

-Click the "Add Text" button on top of the panel, and a text box will appear over your photo.
+Click the "Add Text" button on the top of the panel ,and a text box will appear over your photo.

 Click in the text box and type your message.